peterwbryant/physicsLab-SimpleObjectTrack/README.md

 ## Best Practices
+1. Have a reference object of known length visible in the initial frame.
+Output positions will be in the units of the reference object's length.
-1. Be sure the object is visible in all frames and not obscured in the initial frame.
+1. Be sure the object to be tracked is visible in all frames and not obscured in the initial frame.
 2. Eliminate features in the background if possible.